 The first session of each general conference is the general women’s session held on Saturday evening the week preceding the remaining five general sessions held the first weekend in April and October.
 The general women's session is for women, young women and girls of the Church, 8 years old and older.

-The sessions on Saturday morning, Saturday afternoon, Sunday morning and Sunday afternoon are open to everyone, while a session on Saturday evening is for Latter-day Saint men and young men who hold the priesthood.
+In April and October, two-hour sessions on Saturday morning, Saturday afternoon, Sunday morning and Sunday afternoon meetings are open to everyone.
+A Saturday evening session is designed for Latter-day Saint men and young men who hold the priesthood.

 Latter-day Saints travel from all over the world to attend general conferences, which originate in the 21,000-seat Conference Center in Salt Lake City, Utah.
 Free tickets are distributed for each session, with standby lines available for those without tickets.
 Overflow facilities on nearby Temple Square accommodate those who cannot fit in the Conference Center.

-Since the vast majority of the Church’s 14 million members are unable to attend general conference in person, the meetings are broadcast via satellite to over 7,400 church buildings in 102 countries.
-Members can also watch conference on television through Salt Lake City-based station KSL or BYU-TV.
-In addition, the Church streams the meetings live on the LDS.org website and on the Mormon Channel.
+Since the vast majority of the Church’s 15 million members are unable to attend general conference in person, the meetings are broadcast via satellite in more than 90 languages to over 7,400 Church buildings in 102 countries.
+In addition, the Church streams the meetings live on the LDS.org website, LDS General Conference YouTube channel and Mormon Channel.
+Members can also watch conference on television through Salt Lake City-based station KSL or BYUtv, carried on cable and other digital channels.

-General conference talks vary in length from about 5 to 20 minutes.
-Topics are not assigned; each speaker chooses his or her own subject matter.
-Talks usually cover basic gospel principles or address significant issues of the day, with speakers encouraging individuals and families in their efforts to follow Jesus Christ.
+Talks usually cover gospel principles or address significant issues of the day, with speakers encouraging individuals and families in their efforts to follow Jesus Christ.